-The data gathered from surveys is tremendously valuable, and can help prioritize initiatives, highlight customer pain points and improve customer connections.
-And, by taking advantage of ForeSee's survey placement options, these surveys can be precisely targeted and opportunely placed.
-This article showcases some of the effective ways that Foresee has helped its customers launch both CX Measure and Feedback surveys.
+The data gathered from surveys is tremendously valuable in helping to prioritize initiatives, highlight customer pain points, and improve customer connections.
+By taking advantage of ForeSee's survey placement options, these surveys can be precisely targeted and opportunely placed.
+This article showcases some of the effective ways that Foresee has helped customers effectively launch both CX Measure and Feedback surveys with maximum results.

-Distributing a survey in a browser somewhere on your site is one of the most common ways of gathering survey data.
-This can take many different forms, with each one being effective in its own way.
+Presenting a survey in a browser somewhere on your site is one of the most common ways of gathering survey data.
+This can take many different forms, with each approach being effective in its own way.

-A feedback link is one of the most common and traditional ways of checking in on the experience of a particular page.
-A link is placed at either the bottom or top of the page, usually under the support or customer service page that directs the visitor to a survey.
+A feedback link is one of the most common and traditional collection methods for respondents to share thier experience with a particular page.
+A link is placed at the bottom or top of the page, usually under the support or customer service page that directs the visitor to a survey.
 This placement is ideal for a short survey as it allows a visitor to quickly leave feedback and continue with their site visit.

-Using a button or icon to embed a survey is another effective strategy to capture feedback on a particular page or experience.
-This can be done with some sort of feedback icon, or by embedding the survey in a button that is pressed to answer a question.
+Using a button or icon to embed a survey is another effective strategy to capturing feedback on a particular page or experience.
+This can be done with some sort of feedback icon, or by launching the survey from a button that is clicked or tapped in response to a question.

 Badges are one of the most dynamic ways of getting feedback from your users.
-Because they are on some part of the screen at all times, they can help you generate feedback from any point in the site.
+Because they are on some part of the screen at all times, badges can help you generate feedback from any point in the site.

 In addition to determining the appropriate placement of a survey, identifying the correct target audience is also very important.
 Using ForeSee's targeting tools, you can answer questions like:

 - Are new visitors able to find the content they are looking for?

-- What do returning visitors think about my checkout experience?
+- What do returning visitors think of their checkout experience?

 - Is the account creation process confusing for visitors from a certain country?